Sedation Dentist – Tulsa, OK

 In most cases, sedation dentistry is not covered by dental insurance.
 However, every plan is different!
 For instance, your insurance policy may cover sedation for complex procedures such as multiple tooth extractions.
 Additionally, patients with conditions like cerebral palsy, Parkinson’s disease, or autism may have sedation dentistry covered by their health insurance.
 Our experienced team will be happy to review the details of your policy to help make your care as affordable as possible.

-Not only does sedation dentistry help patients relax, it also helps minimize discomfort during treatment.
+Not only does sedation dentistry help patients relax, but it also helps minimize discomfort during treatment.
 For general sedation, you will be completely unconscious and will feel absolutely no pain during treatment.
 For all other sedation options, including nitrous oxide, oral conscious, and IV, you will remain conscious throughout your treatment.
 However, while you may experience some pressure in your mouth as we work, you shouldn’t feel anything resembling discomfort.
 In addition, we will likely numb your mouth with a local anesthetic to make sure your treatment is truly comfortable.

 If sedation dentistry can help you overcome an issue that’s preventing you from getting the dental care you need, such as anxiety or discomfort, we firmly believe that it is worth it.
 While you may be concerned about the cost of sedation, putting off regular checkups and needed dental treatments could easily result in the need for more expensive and invasive procedures later on.
 Investing in your oral health now with sedation dentistry could save you a tremendous amount of time, money, and distress in the future.